CBT with Skip – the mental health companion

-Designed to fill the gap between Every Mind Matters and more intensive IAPT services, CBT with Skip provides immediate access to therapy.
+Designed to fill the gap between Every Mind Matters and more intensive IAPT services, CBT with Skip provides immediate access to therapeutic conversations and tools.
 It features a mental health companion – Skip the dog – that chats to individuals about how they’re feeling.
 Guiding them towards appropriate resources based on their individual feedback and built-in GAD7 & PHQ9 assessments.

 CBT App Features

-CBT with Skip bridges the gap between ‘watchful waiting’ and treatment.
+CBT with Skip bridges the gap between ‘watchful waiting’ and helpful action.
 Empowering individuals to start helping themselves to recover as soon as they reach out for support.

 Skip chats to individuals about how they’re feeling.
-Acknowledging their emotions and directing them to complete NHS approved online CBT therapy, based on their unique needs.
+Acknowledging their emotions and directing them to complete activities based on NHS approved CBT principles, based on their unique needs.

-CBT with Skip is based on NHS approved online CBT therapy that has been proven to have an impact when it comes to reducing mild anxiety and mild depression.
+CBT with Skip is based on NHS approved online CBT principles that has been proven to have an impact when it comes to reducing mild anxiety and mild depression.

 Instantly available to download, there are no waiting times.
 Individuals can start using the CBT app the moment they leave their GP, or complete their mental health assessment.

 Unlike human CBT therapists, who are typically only available for an hour a week, CBT with Skip is a mental health companion that’s always there to provide support, whenever needed.

 Built in weekly mental health assessments (PHQ-9 and GAD-7) allow individuals to monitor progress and healthcare authorities to measure the mental health of their population.